green7ea/blog/README.md

   - pop the parameters (`a` and `b`),
   - use the return value that is now on the stack.

-The steps necessary to call a function, how to build the stack and all those details are known as an ABI.
-Every compiler is free to have its own ABI and it's usually different for the different processors it supports which makes things complex but efficient.
+The way to call a function and the method for building the stack make up most of an ABI (Application Binary Interface) definition.
+Every compiler is free to have its own ABI.
+The same compiler usually has a different ABI for the different processors it supports.
+This makes things complex but efficient.

 Since we are making space on the stack for our return value and parameters, we have to know their size.
-It any of those are a structure, we have to know what it's made of so that we can know its size.
+If any of those are a structure, we have to know what it's made of so that we can know its size.
 We let the compiler know all this with function and structure definitions.

-Classes also work the same way.
-You could put this definition in every source file that needs it but that's a terrible idea since they have to match if you want anything to work.
-To avoid having to change a ton of files if you make a small change to a definition, we put the definitions structures and functions we expect different source files in a common file we call a header.
+You could put a function's definition in every source file that needs it but that's a terrible idea since the definition has to be the same everywhere if you want anything to work.
+Instead of having the same definition everywhere, we put the definition in a common file and include it where it is necessary.
+This common file is what we known as a header.

 > Sometimes, we only use a structure through pointers or references which means
-> we don't really have to know that structure's exact size since we know the
+> we don't really have to know that structure's exact size.
+This leads to a
-> size of a pointer.
-This leads to a clever trick known as pointer
+> clever trick known as pointer implementation (PIMPL) which is really useful
-> implementation (PIMPL) which is really useful for speeding up compilation and
-> hiding implementation details.
+> for speeding up compilation and hiding implementation details.
 For
 > [more information](https://marcmutz.wordpress.com/translated-articles/pimp-my-pimpl/)
 > on PIMPL.

 ## Pre-processor

-In those header files and source files, you may have noticed lines that start with `#`.
+In those header files and source files, you've hopefully noticed lines that start with `#`.
 Whenever you see a directive that starts with `#`, we are dealing with the C pre-processor.
 The pre-processor does the following:

 - include files (`#include`),
 - macro expansions (`#define RADTODEG(x) ((x) * 57.29578)`),